Coronavirus: the latest information for testing, screening and visitors.

 Are you worried that you may have COVID-19, the disease caused by the SARS-CoV-2 virus?
 Could you have been infected by SARS-CoV-2 and not known it?
 If you recovered from the virus, are you protected from getting it again?

 These are questions many of us are asking.
-And testing can help us get to some answers.
+And testing can help us get answers.

 We’ve heard about different tests for COVID-19, but what exactly are they used for and how do they differ?